YinHK-gameDev/unity-learn/scripting cheestsheet/PlayerPrefs.md

 > store value eg score in database

-Unity stores PlayerPrefs in a local registry, without encryption.
+Unity stores PlayerPrefs in a **local registry, without encryption**!

 > **Do not use PlayerPrefs data to store sensitive data !**.